🟪

 Notes common to all reverting cases

-- The initial cross-chain operation contains an address from which transactions with reverting instructions have to be sent (in most cases, this address is the same as the address from which the initial transaction was sent).
+The initial cross-chain operation contains an address from which transactions with reverting instructions must be sent (in most cases, this address is the same as the address from which the initial transaction was sent).

-- Portal and Synthesis keep records and states of cross-chain operations and revert requests that go through the smart contracts.
+Portal and Synthesis contracts keep records and states of cross-chain operations and revert requests that go through the smart contracts.
 A specific state is set for each record to eliminate double spending.

-- All steps within a blockchain are performed within a single transaction.
+All steps within a blockchain are performed in a single transaction.

 Conditions and restrictions

-- The most natural way is to send a transaction to BOBA BNB, but the user may not know about the S-chain, has no native cryptocurrency there, and wants to know nothing about this blockchain.
+The most natural way to initiate reverting is to send a transaction to Boba BNB, but the user may not know about the S-chain, has no native cryptocurrency there, and wants to know nothing about this blockchain.
+So to improve the UX, the scheme explained below was introduced.

 Reverting workflow in a nutshell (Scheme 2)